alexgian/SICMutils.jl/README.md

 SICMutils for julia
 ====================

-This is based on a clone of Mason Protter's initial nice attempt at scmutils for Julia.
+This is based on a clone of Mason Protter's initial nice attempt at ***scmutils*** for Julia.
-scmutils is Gerald Jay Sussman's Scheme language utility supporting his own research but - more relevantly - it is also the computer system behind two computer-based educational texts, Structure and Interpretation of Classical Mechanics and Functional Differential Geometry.
+***scmutils*** is Gerald Jay Sussman's Scheme language utility supporting his own research but - more relevantly - it is also the computer system behind two computer-based educational texts, *Structure and Interpretation of Classical Mechanics* and *Functional Differential Geometry*.

 Protter states he was inspired to create this after watching Colin Smith's Physics in Clojure video of 2017.
 Colin was one of the first to attempt a port of the system, liberating it from the effective, but not too portable MIT-Scheme used by GJS.
-Initially, Protter called it Symolics.jl, which is  not a particularly good name,  especially as "Symbolics" is now the name of the major Julia library for symbolic processing, so I have renamed it to SICMutils in line with Colin's earlier work.
+Initially, Protter called it Symbolics.jl, which is  not a particularly good name,  especially as "Symbolics" is now the name of the major Julia library for symbolic processing, so I have renamed it to SICMutils in line with Colin's earlier work.